udx/wp-stateless/readme.txt

 * Initial public release.

 == Changelog ==

+= 1.9.0 =
+* Added new ability to define cacheControl for remote objects.
+* Added new option that adds random hashes to file names.

 = 1.8.0 =
 * Added the ability to regenerate and synchronize separate Media file from the list.